 Research/Compile Records $26.24 per hour

 Copies $ .25 first page of each document and $.10 for each additional page of the same document

 MAINTAINING WATER RIGHTS

-All land in the District that currently has a water right must maintain that water right by putting the water to a beneficial use at least one year in every five-year period.
-This requirement is mandated by Oregon Revised Statue 540.610.
-If the water right is not used for a beneficial use, it could be forfeited.
-Maintenance of the water right is the patron’s responsibility.
+All land in the District that currently has a water right must maintain that water right by putting the water to a beneficial use at least once in every five-year period commencing with the 2002 water year.
+An example of this would be if you chose not to irrigate your land in 2002, 2003, 2004 and 2005, you must irrigate your land for beneficial purposes in 2006, or your water right could be forfeited under Oregon State law.
+The District Ditch Riders started tracking idle land (land not being irrigated) starting with the 2002 irrigation season.
+After four years of non-use the District will notify you that you need to use the water or make arrangements for transfer, or you will lose the right to water.
+However, maintenance of the water right is the patron’s responsibility.
 The water right is a benefit to your land.
-If you choose not to use the water right, it could be forfeited and the District will transfer it to another property to be used beneficially.
-It is very important to the landowners and the District that all landowners maintain their water rights because the land base of water rights are the financial foundation of the District.
-For the District to remain financially secure, it is important that the water rights remain valid.
+If you choose not to use the water right, it will be forfeited and the District will transfer it to another property to be used beneficially.
+It is very important to the District that all landowners maintain their water rights because the land base of water rights are the financial foundation of the District, and for the District to remain financially secure, it is important that the water rights remain valid.

 POLICY FOR COLLECTION OF DELINQUENT WATER USER ACCOUNTS

 An outline of the District’s procedure for the collection of delinquent water user accounts is as follows: